About the Breed

 Living With a Doberman

 • Dobermans are inside dogs meant to be part of the family.
 No Doberman should ever be kept outside or isolated from his or her human and dog family.
-All dogs are animals who live in packs and that goes double for Dobies.
-You are your Doberman’s pack.
-Be prepared to assume that role.

 • Dobermans were bred to be guardians of the person.
 Out of your Dobie’s very strong bond with you and your family comes your Dobie’s readiness to protect you with its life.
 Respect that.
 Don’t toy with it or show it off or needlessly set your dog up by antagonizing someone, even in play.
 In other words, if trouble comes, your Doberman is bred to address it, but don’t go looking for it.